 |Side effects||What should I do?|

-Pravastatin can interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting pravastatin or before starting any new medicines or supplements.
+Pravastatin can interact with some medicines and herbal supplements, so check with your doctor or pharmacist before starting pravastatin or before starting any new medicines or supplements.